patmoore/grandperspective/docs/README.txt

   This version of the application has been released as a Universal Binary.
 It took a while, but I can now build Universal Binaries from my own machine.
-Thanks to everyone that has shown support by making a donation, as these have been used to fund the required upgrade to Leopard.
+Thanks to everyone that has shown support by making donations, as these have been used to fund the required upgrade to Leopard.

-  Many thanks to Martin Kahr who has been making Universal Binaries available for earlier releases of GrandPerspective.
-Also thanks to Craig Hughes who initially helped me to make the source code Intel-compatible.
+  Also thanks to Martin Kahr who made Universal Binaries available for earlier releases of GrandPerspective, and to Craig Hughes who helped me early on to make the source code Intel-compatible.

 - Mac OS X, 10.3 or higher